hugsy/gef/docs/api/gef.md

 unhide_context() → bool
 ```

-Helper function to unhide the context pane
+Helper function to unhide the context pane.

 ---